raackley/end-2-end-showcase-project/README.md

 ## API tests with pytest

 There are API tests for the project in `tests/`.
-To run them, perform the following in your venv as setup above.
+These tests run automatically in GitHub for each Pull Request.
+To run them locally, perform the following in your venv as setup above.

 From the root directory.